-(Multiple values)
+Select year(s): (Multiple values) ▼

-Figure 11.3 Patients who reported a clinically meaningful pain reduction (a), (b)
+Figure 11.3 Patients who reported a clinically meaningful pain reduction by jurisdiction, by year (a)

-(a) Data for SA for 2018-19 only cover the period July 2018 to February 2019. (b) Data were not available for the ACT for 2012-13 and for the NT for 2013-14 and 2012-13.
+(a) Data were not available for the ACT for 2012-13 and for the NT for 2013-14 and 2012-13.

-Nationally in 2018-19 (including part-year data for SA), the proportion of patients who reported clinically meaningful pain reduction at the end of ambulance service treatment was 84.2 per cent.
+Nationally in 2019-20, the proportion of patients who reported clinically meaningful pain reduction at the end of ambulance service treatment was 86.3 per cent.
 For most jurisdictions the proportion was above 80 per cent.